 Getting any type of pimple on your face is never fun.
 And when you do get them you just want them gone.
-But that’s not how the universe works is it?
-You just know it’s going to get bigger and uglier and slowly eat away your self confidence.
+But that’s not how the universe works are it?
+You just know it’s going to get bigger and uglier and slowly eat away your self-confidence.

 But hey, toothpaste keeps popping up as a “promising remedy”.
-Which is great because you already have it, so why not.
+This is great because you already have it, so why not.

 Does toothpaste work on pimples?

 No, toothpaste does not work on pimples.
 Putting toothpaste on your pimple/zit/acne won’t help clear it up.
-What it will do is cause irritation.
+What it will do is irritate.

 Why you shouldn’t use toothpaste on pimples